Jc11235/ML_Class_Jupyter_Demos/README.md

 ## Start a local Jupyter server

 1. Download the project and install the requirements from requirements.txt
-2. Make sure you have Python installed on your local system (https://www.python.org/downloads/) a.
+2. Make sure you have Python installed on your local system (https://www.python.org/downloads/).
+If you installing on Windows, please click the option during installation that allows the installer to add Python to the environment variable.

 Start off by downloading a zip file of this repository above.
 Then, navigate to directory (after extraction of the downloaded zip file), and run the following commands: